Merge and cross tables in Excel automatically without complex formulas

 • Merge up to 3 criteria without helper columns

-• Multiple merge types: lookup, sum, count, position, average, max, min, and more
+• Multiple merge types: lookup, sum, count, position, compare lists, average, max, min, and more

 • Returns results as static values or as formulas (the tool writes perfect formulas for you)